File № SCN-2026-01 / A · Cross-border trade

 04Live

-One-off classification without any integration.
-Useful for on-the-fly checks, broker quick-turns, or evaluating reasoning quality before a scoped pilot on operational data.
+Lightweight lookup for on-the-fly checks or evaluating reasoning quality before a scoped paid pilot on operational data.
+Available after written request for qualified teams.

 05Pilot